“Mindwriting” Technique Helps Paralyzed Patient Use Brain Activity To Write

 "While handwriting can approach 20 words per minute, we tend to speak around 125 words per minute, and this is another exciting direction that complements handwriting.
 If combined, these systems could together offer even more options for patients to communicate effectively,” commented co-author and Stanford professor of electrical engineering Krishna Shenoy, the study's co-leader.

-When T5 was given the opportunity to mindwrite answers to open-ended questions that appeared on screen, he could average 73.8 words per minute, with an autocorrected error rate of just 2.25%.
+When T5 was given the opportunity to mindwrite answers to open-ended questions that appeared on screen, he could average 73.8 characters per minute, with an autocorrected error rate of just 2.25%*.
 This rate nearly trebled performance of other invasive BCI systems.